jdreaver/rust-os/README.md

   - Segfault a user process and kill it instead of panicking and crashing the kernel
     - Be careful about locking the scheduler in the page fault handler.
 It is possible a spin lock was already taken on the scheduler and we'll deadlock (all though that shouldn't happen on the current CPU.
 Hmm)
   - Create a type showing the intended memory mapping of a process and turn that into a page table.
 This should make it easier to reason about the memory map.
+- (maybe not needed) Replace `x86_64` crate IDT and rust `extern "x86-interrupt"` calls with my own assembly wrappers so I have finer control over registers, `swapgs`, etc
 - Per CPU
+  - Create abstraction to make arrays of per cpu variables so GDT code is cleaner (although the percpu init function needs the GDT to be created already, for some reason)
+    - Ensure cache line alignment!
+    - Alternatively, support percpu structs, ensuring they are cache aligned.
+We should be able to either read/write the whole struct (wrapped in a `PreemptGuard`) or individual fields.
   - Maybe have a helper to take locks for multiple CPUs in a consistent way to prevent deadlocks, like ordering by processor ID.
 (Linux scheduler code does this for per CPU run queues)
   - Logging dependency on percpu:
     - Consider making init dependencies more explicit, by passing around a thing that was initialized, or even dumb tokens like `struct PerCPUInitialized;`.